Skip to content

 }

-If the condition is false, the workflow branches to an Insert a clear scan MySQL node, which registers a baseline score of 1 (Safe) for that provider.
+If the condition is false, the workflow branches to an Insert a clear scan MySQL node, which registers a baseline score of 1 (Clean) for that provider.
 This prevents redundant API calls on already-clean observables and maintains full relational integrity.

 6. Raw Data Storage (MongoDB)